Ectopic Pregnancy: What you should know?

 - Delayed pregnancy after 40 years

-Ectopic pregnancy will not show any visible symptoms in the first few days, which makes it difficult to recognise.
-It happens during the initial days after fertilisation.
+An ectopic pregnancy will not show any visible symptoms in the first few days, which makes it difficult to recognize.
+It happens during the initial days after fertilization.
 The common symptoms that may occur are:

 - Pelvic pain